 Though students of all types and studies will equally appreciate the volcanoes, pristine waters, and interesting life of Fiji, biology majors in particular will enjoy the tropical ecosystem, coral reefs, while budding anthropologists and sociologists will be intrigued by the still present customs and social structures of indigenous Fijians.

-Norway is highly internationalized and a fantastic study abroad option for people looking for a modern country that is still a bit off the beaten path.
+Fiji is a fantastic study abroad option for people looking for a destination that's a bit off the beaten path.

 Though quite large in size (if you add up all the islands), many of these regions are still inhabited by Fiji’s indigenous peoples or have uninhabitable terrains.
 The two most built up cities, and major cities for international students to study in, are located on the biggest of Fiji’s islands: Viti Levu.
 They are Suva and Lautoka.